 Hover over each and you’ll see that they’re quite different, but click through and you’ll end up at the same place.

 • Adding information such as affiliate codes.
 The links above include my Amazon affiliate code, which tells Amazon where the link came from.
-Should you purchase a Kindle, I’ll get a small reward.
+If you purchase a Kindle, I’ll get a small reward.
 (More about this in my affiliate disclosure.)

 Suspicious signs include: